How to Prepare for Winter Bird Feeding in 8 Steps

 (Number 2 of “How to Prepare for Winter Bird Feeding in 8 Steps.”)

-So what are the five best (but not only winter food) for winter bird feeding.
+So what are the six best (but not only, winter foods) for winter bird feeding from:

 - Peanuts in a shell and shelled.
 A peanut in the shell feeder is one of my favourite feeders.
 All types of Woodpeckers and Nuthatches spend many happy hours each day hanging on while they perform their amazing surgery on the peanuts in the shell.
 It never ceases to amaze me how they can poke what seems a very small hole in each lobe of the shell and remove the meat.